open-austin/open-austin.github.io/projects/process.md

 ## We're working on a process for taking projects from an experiment to being official Open Austin projects.

-Code for America has the four project stages
+Code for America has the four project stages:

 - experiment
 - alpha
 - beta